ycariaco/ycariaco.github.io/_pages/Integration.md

   <p>In our laboratory, this approach allows us to link maternal exposures with placental biology at multiple scales.
 We first analyze each data layer separately to identify exposure-associated changes.
 We then use pathway analysis, correlation networks, latent-factor models, multivariate integration, and machine-learning approaches to identify molecular and structural features that move together.
 This helps us prioritize pathways that are not only statistically altered, but also biologically connected across layers.</p>

   <p>The final goal is to build interpretable models of placental function.
-Instead of treating transcriptomics, proteomics, metabolomics, and pathomics as separate datasets, we use them as complementary views of the same biological process.
+Instead of treating transcriptomics, proteomics, metabolomics, and histology as separate datasets, we use them as complementary views of the same biological process.
 This allows us to identify candidate mechanisms, generate testable hypotheses, and better understand how the placenta adapts, compensates, or fails in response to maternal exposures.</p>

   <div class="references" id="references">
     <strong>References</strong>